AIRES: A system for air shower simulations: Processing compressed particle data files

 \item Gammas, electrons, positrons and muons crossing observing levels and verifying the two following conditions \begin{enumerate} \item $|x| < r_{\mathrm{min}}$ {\bf and} $|y| < r_{\mathrm{min}}$. \item $|x| > r_{0i}$ {\bf or} $|y| > r_{0i}$. \end{enumerate} (in the same notation of the previous point), will be {\em conditionally\/} kept, with probability and reweighting factor given by equations (\ref{eq:srp}) and (\ref{eq:srw}), respectively.

 \item All the particles not fulfilling the conditions of the preceding points will be {\em unconditionally\/} saved in the file. \end{enumerate}

 These rules set varying limits for the zone of excluded particles.
 In the zone near the shower axis, all particles crossing observing levels placed above $X_c$ will be saved, then the exclusion zone enlarges proportionally to the depth of the observing level, reaching the value indicated in the \kwbf;RLimsFile; directive at the ground depth.
-Notice that $X_c$ divides the complete shower path (as measured in atmospheric depth) into two, upper-lower, 20\%-80\%, zones.\footnote{The present figures modify the 40\%-60\% zones used in AIRES 2.0.0 or earlier.}
+Notice that $X_c$ divides the complete shower path (as measured in atmospheric depth) into two, upper-lower, 20\%-80\%, zones.

 The number of defined observing levels affects the degree of detail of the monitoring of the longitudinal shower development, and some applications usually require that this number be as large as possible.
 On the other hand, such setting may lead to the generation of very big longitudinal particle files since a large number of data records are generated as long as every particle crosses the observing levels.
 To overcome this difficulty, AIRES includes a selection mechanism to avoid including in the compressed file the information related with all the defined observing levels.
 Consider the following illustrative example: \idlidx;ObservingLevels;\idlidx;SaveInFile;\idlidx;RecordObsLevels; \kwexample{ \kwt;ObservingLevels 100;\\ \kwt;SaveInFile lgtpcles e+ e-;\\ RecordObsLevels \kwt;None;\\ RecordObsLevels \kwt;1;\\ RecordObsLevels \kwt;4;\\ RecordObsLevels \kwt;10 90 10;\\ RecordObsLevels Not \kwt;20; } The first directive sets the number of observing levels to 100, and the second one enables particle saving in the longitudinal particle tracking file.
 In this case only electrons and positrons will be recorded (Notice that the longitudinal file is disabled by default, and therefore it is necessary to use unless one \idlbfx;SaveInFile; instruction to enable it).
 The default action is to record particles crossing {\em any\/} of the defined observing levels, and the remaining instructions are placed to override this default setting.
 The directive \kwbf;RecordObsLevels None; eliminates all the defined observing levels from the set of levels to be taken into account to save particle records into the compressed file.
 The actions of the instructions that follow are, respectively: Mark level 1 for recording particles crossing it; idem level 4; idem all levels from 10 to 90 in steps of 10 levels; unmark level 20.
 The resulting set of marked levels is $\{ 1, 4, 10, 30, 40, 50, 60, 70, 80, 90 \}$.